Mary, Did You Know?: Stage musical

 The song was used as the basis for a stage musical, written by David Guthrie and Bruce Greer and also titled Mary, Did You Know?, which won the 1999 Gospel Music Association Dove Award for Musical of the Year.

 Charted cover recordings

 Kenny Rogers and Wynonna Judd (1996)

-A duet, recorded by Wynonna Judd and Kenny Rogers on Rogers' holiday album The Gift, peaked at No. 55 on the Billboard Hot Country Singles & Tracks chart in 1997.
+A duet, recorded by Wynonna Judd and Kenny Rogers on Rogers' holiday album The Gift, peaked at number 55 on the Billboard Hot Country Singles and Tracks chart in 1997.